jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.7.22 MaxDownslopeElevChange

-Calculates the maximum downslope change in elevation between a grid cell and its eight downslope neighbors..
+Calculates the maximum downslope change in elevation between a grid cell and its eight downslope neighbors.

 *Parameters*: